-Nevertheless, paper bags are still used in hugs quantities.
+Nevertheless, paper bags are still used in huge quantities.
 According to the Sierra Club, Americans consume the equivalent of 14 million trees worth of paper bags every single year!

 Reduce paper bag use

-Since paper bags are so much worse for the environment, let’s find ways to reduce our dependence on them:
+Since paper bags are worse for the environment, let’s find ways to reduce our dependence on them:

-- Take reusable bags with you on all shopping trips - from groceries, new clothes, or to the bookstore.
+- Take reusable bags with you on all shopping trips – from grocery shopping to the bookstore.

 - If you forget your reusable bags but have only a handful of things to take from a store, refuse a bag and carry your items by hand.

 - Pack lunches in reusable lunch bags rather than small paper bags.